-Not every girl wants flowing Gigi Hadid lengths – there are plenty of women who want something a bit more edgy, cool, short… and want it with a masculine edge.
+Not every girl wants flowing Gigi Hadid lengths – there are plenty of women, like Strictly’s Karen Clifton, who want something a bit more edgy, cool, short… and want it with a masculine edge.
 Want to get your Ruby Rose on?
 Then try these UK barber shops on for size, where women are welcome too!

 You can’t help but notice just how many cool barbers have sprung up across the UK… and with the likes of Katy Perry, Ruby Rose and Kristen Stewart opting for seriously short chops, sometimes it’s a barber’s unique skillset that can give you the fabulous fade you crave.
-But some barbers see themselves purely as gents-only, so if you need some suggestions for a scissor-over-comb sensations, then ladies, you’ll be welcome at the following barber shops…
+But some barbers see themselves purely as gents-only, and even celebrity dancer Karen Clifton shared that she was barred from a barbers in Wimbledon after requesting a fade.
+So, if you need some suggestions for a scissor-over-comb sensations, then ladies you’ll be welcome at the following barber shops…

 Rebel Finnieston, Glasgow